-The Leadership Challenge Workshop is an interactive journey of self-discovery built around The Five Practices of Exemplary Leadership.
+The Leadership Challenge Workshop is an interactive journey of self-discovery built around the Five Practices of Exemplary Leadership.

 We tailor the workshop to meet your organisation’s needs and can deliver over one, two or three days, or in modular form over a set period of time.

-Who is The Workshop for?
+Who is the workshop for?

+This focuses solely on leaders, whether seasoned or new to their role.
 The fundamental philosophy at the heart of the Leadership Challenge is:

 Leadership is everyone’s business.
 It’s not a place or position.
 It’s not a rank or title.
 And most importantly, it is not available only to an elite few.

 Leadership is a set of skills and abilities that can be learned by anyone with the desire and dedication to develop their leadership potential, to achieve their personal leadership best, and to facilitate the development of others as leaders.